 - NEXT GENERATION METER WITH THE MOST ADVANCED TECHNOLOGY including Bluetooth integration.
-Get results on your keto diet by testing for ketosis.
+Get results on your keto diet and manage your diabetes by testing for ketosis and blood sugar levels.
 This dual test kit for glucose & ketones gives you greater insight into your diet and what foods may adversely affect your results.
 Test, Don't Guess!

 - MORE THAN A METER - Your purchase comes with a free smartphone app where you can instantly sync your readings to your phone and track your ketones and glucose on other popular health apps.
 The app automatically calculates your Glucose Ketone Index (GKI), an important measure of metabolic health.